deltachat/deltachat-pages/en/support.md

 Of course, open source developers are very welcome!
 Just make your improvements to your [Delta Chat fork](https://github.com/r10s/deltachat-android) and send a pull request.
 Or contact us at _r10s AT b44t DOT com_

-## Website

-Do you have great ideas or little improvements for this website?
-Just [edit it here](https://github.com/r10s/deltachat-pages) and send a pull request.
+Do you have great ideas or little improvements for this **website?** Just [edit it here](https://github.com/r10s/deltachat-pages) and send a pull request.

 # Spread the word ...